Mike-Honey/doi.org-10.64898-2025.12.11.693810-Humoral-immunity-induced-by-XEC-monovalent-vaccines/README.md

 ## DataViz project to explore alternative visualisations of this scientific paper

 My analysis on this paper integrates the data behind the Supplemental figure: Antigenic cartography.
-The position of BA.3.2 was striking to many following the topic of variant evolution.
+The position of BA.3.2 was striking to many who follow the topic of variant evolution.

 I used a tool to extract the coordinates for each point.
 My apologies if I introduced any manual errors during that process.